splunk/observability-workshop/docs/module4/prep.md

     ID: Axxxxxxxxxxxxxxxxy, KEY: Axxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxb
     ```

-If you have confirmed that you have set you **AWS_SECRET_ACCESS_KEY_ID** & **AWS_SECRET_ACCESS_KEY** correctly, you can start with the planning phase to verify all is working correctly.
-During this phase you need to  provide the following inputs:
+Once you have confirmed that you have set you `AWS_SECRET_ACCESS_KEY_ID` & `AWS_SECRET_ACCESS_KEY` correctly, you can start with the planning phase.

-!!! note Required input for Terraform
+!!! important Required input for Terraform
     **Instance Count**: (If your not batch creating instances, type **1** to create a single Instance)

-    **Desired AWS region**: (Any AWS region by name, for example **us-west-2**)
+    **Desired AWS Region**: (Any AWS region by name, for example **us-west-2**)

-    **Instance Type**:      (Type **1** for the Hot R.O.D. or **2** for the Sock Shop instance type)
+    **Instance Type**:      (Type **1** for Hot R.O.D. instance type or **2** for the Sock Shop instance type)

-    Please remember the values you provide as you will need them again for  the planning phase and when you use Terraform to destroy your EC2 instance.
+    Please remember these values as you will need them again for the planning phase and when you use Terraform to destroy your EC2 instance(s).

-Start the planning phase for Terraform.
-As we only wish to provide the input once, we are going to catch the output in a out file that we can reuse.
+As we only wish to provide the input once, we are going to capture the output in a `.out` file that we can use for the apply step.
 Please provide your initials for the output file as indicated.

 === "Input"